m9psy/Impeller/README.md

 TODO: Link to benchmark.py, benchmark.c, comparing Cython, C and modified C versions The only difference is speed:
 TODO: Benchmarks here

+Current status: not usable at all, work in progress.